apache/arrow-site/_posts/2025-10-23-introducing-arrow-avro.md

 }
 ```

-The `SchemaStore` maps the incoming schema id to the correct Avro writer schema so the decoder can perform projection/evolution against the reader schema.
-Confluent's wire format prefixes each message with a magic byte `0x00` followed by a big‑endian 4‑byte schema id.
+The `SchemaStore` maps the incoming schema ID to the correct Avro writer schema so the decoder can perform projection/evolution against the reader schema.
+Confluent's wire format prefixes each message with a magic byte `0x00` followed by a big‑endian 4‑byte schema ID.
 After decoding Avro messages, the `Decoder::flush()` method yields Arrow `RecordBatch`es suitable for vectorized processing.

 A more advanced example can be found [here](https://github.com/apache/arrow-rs/blob/main/arrow-avro/examples/decode_kafka_stream.rs).